Building Industry Fairness (Security of Payment) Act 2017

 Labour Hire Licensing Act 2017

-Labour hire in Queensland underwent a significant change in 2018 with the introduction of the Labour Hire Licensing Act 2017 (LHL Act).
+Labour hire in Queensland underwent a significant change in 2018 with the commencement of the Labour Hire Licensing Act 2017 (LHL Act).
 The LHL Act applies to all sectors and industries in Queensland – not just the construction sector.
 However, serious issues arise in the construction industry as many parts of the construction industry operate under a structure that falls within the ambit of the LHL Act.
 The fines are significant (up to $130k or 3 years imprisonment for individuals and up to $420k for companies) and impact on the entitlement of the provider to obtain payment under the contract.
 There are three main offences that all carry the penalty noted above:

 We are seeing this become an excuse for non-payment under chapter 3 of the BIFA so it is extremely important that you understand how to identify a labour hire services provider and to identify whether your business is considered a labour hire services provider.